zhaozg/mod_luaex/readme.md

-# An apache module to extend mod_lua
+# An Apache module to extend mod_lua

-mod_luaex is a module for apache2, which extend mod_lua(http://httpd.apache.org/docs/2.4/mod/mod_lua.html) to support socache, session, dbd, filter and other, so more flexible.
+mod_luaex is a module for apache2 that extends mod_lua (http://httpd.apache.org/docs/2.4/mod/mod_lua.html) to support socache, session, dbd, filter and other, making it more flexible.

-## Introduce
+## Introduction

-   In 2005 year, I begin write a lua modlue(http://mod-lua.sourceforge.net), inspired by mod_python.
-Some years pass, I glad to see office mod_lua appreas.
+   Back in 2005, I began writing my own Lua module (http://mod-lua.sourceforge.net), inspired by mod_python.
+A few years later I was glad to see the official mod_lua came out.
- But officer version not fully function.
-So I want to write a module which extend office version. mod_luaex not to replace mod_lua, mod_luaex works after active mod_lua.
+ Because some functionality is missing in the official version, I wanted to write a module that extends it.
- Lua/APR is a good apr bind for lua, So I embed Lua/APR in mod_luaex.
+ Lua/APR is a good binding of the Apache Portable Runtime (APR) for Lua, so I embedded it in mod_luaex.

-   mod_luaex depends on mod_lua, mod_dbd, mod_session,  mod_socache.
+   mod_luaex does not replace mod_lua, it works after mod_lua is enabled and active. mod_luaex depends on mod_lua, as well as mod_dbd, mod_session and mod_socache.
-   Target apache version is httpd 2.4
+   The target environment is Apache HTTPd 2.4

 ## How to get and install the binding

 ### patch mod_lua with patch.txt

-  Please see mod_lua.patch to know what changed.
+  Please see mod_lua.patch to view what changed.

 ### Build on Windows with MSVC IDE.